mjyeaney/aci-deployment-api/README.md

 This project presents an API shim to deploy configured Azure Container Instances on the fly, and give a preliminary dashboard to monitoring status of the deployed / running images.

+### Building

+There are tasks defined in `package.json` that are used to build the application.
+The most common one will be `npm run build`, which will create the `/dist` folder that is to be used for final depoloyment.

+Note that on Azure AppServices environments, this folder should be the root of the ZIP deployment package.

 ### Deployment

 The can be deployed via any appropriate service (i.e., AppService, ACS, etc.), but will require the following environment variables to be set: